-- (a).
+(a).
 In-Class Detention: This type of detention provides teachers with a tool to deal with disciplinary behavior at their level.
-When used the detention will be served in the teacher's classroom on the same day the detention is given.
-A demerit will be issued, but no demerit point will be given for the infraction.
+When used the detention will be served in the teacher's classroom and at the time the teacher determines.
 The amount of time for any in-class detention is 45 minutes.

-If the student does not show up for the detention, the teacher then writes a demerit and the student then will serve a school-wide detention (refer to next paragraph for school-wide detention instructions) for 2 hours since he missed in-class detention. - (b).
-School-Wide Detention: This type of detention also provides teachers with another disciplinary tool to deal with student's behavioral problems within their classrooms.
-However, it differs from the in-class detention in that the student receives a demerit and demerit points from 1-4, and has to provide one period of detention time (45 minutes) for each demerit point assigned to the demerit.
-School-wide detentions may be served as instructed by the Dean, Student Affairs. - (c).
+(b).
 Saturday Detentions: This type of detention is used when students habitually demonstrate inappropriate behavior in class.
-Saturday detentions may begin at 9:00 A.M. and end at 12:00 P.M.
+Saturday detentions may begin at 9:00 am. and end at 12:00.